snowplow/snowplowanalytics.com/_posts/2020-01-30-demystifying_samesite_cookie_updates/index.md

 Cookies are a mechanism that allows a website's state or data to be stored in a user's browser.
 However, in their current implementation they are often implemented in a way that has the potential to leak information.
 Browsers are now starting to change their defaults to ensure privacy first cookies.

-In September 2019, the [Chromium team announced](https://www.chromium.org/updates/same-site) that starting in Chrome 80 any cookies that do not specify the SameSite attribute will be treated as if they were `SameSite=Lax` (Except for POST requests where the cookies will still be included to reduce the chance of sites breaking).
+In September 2019, the [Chromium team announced](https://www.chromium.org/updates/same-site) that starting in Chrome 80 any cookies that do not specify the SameSite attribute will be treated as if they were `SameSite=Lax`.
 By changing the default behaviour of a cookie that does not specify the SameSite attribute has the potential to break both fundamental aspects of a website as well as any third party tracking that may be in place.
 In addition to this change, any cookies which specify `SameSite=None` so they can be transmitted cross-site, must also specify the `Secure` attribute or they will be ignored.
 In this post we're going to see how these changes could affect your site and what you can do about it.

 If you are already familiar with the SameSite cookies and the update, you can jump straight to [what this means for your tracking and your Snowplow collector](#what-it-means-for-your-tracking).

 <!--more-->

+### First Party Context vs Third Party Context

+During this article, we will make reference to first and third party contexts.
+It is important to appreciate what we mean when we describe something in this way, as the SameSite update is causes particular impact when running tracking in a third party context.
+When we use these terms, we are describing the context of the web server that is receiving requests from a site, if they are running on the same domain then they are first party; if not then they are third party.
+This is not just an important concept for the SameSite update but also for ITP in Safari, you can read more about [ITP in detail in our other blog posts](https://snowplowanalytics.com/blog/2019/05/28/how-ITP2.1-works-what-it-means-for-web-analytics/).

+Let's look at a couple of examples:

+#### First Party

+User A visits site `snowplowanalytics.com`.
+If the Snowplow collector is set up on `collector.snowplowanalytics.com`, then this is a first party context.

+#### Third Party

+User A visits site `snowplowanalytics.com`.
+If the Snowplow collector is set up on `collector.snplow.net`, then this is a third party context.

 ### Secure cookies